Make sure your organization runs efficiently using Amilia's Cost Recovery tool!

 Activity 2: 20 participants X $20/participant= $400

-- Per Occurrence: The direct cost will be distributed equally between all activities that share the same cost.
+- Distributed Per Activity: The direct cost will be distributed equally between all activities that share the same cost.

 Ex: $1000 per occurrence.
 There are 5 activities linked to the direct cost.